About Us

 LSSF-Funded Postdoctoral Research Project

-Dr Daniel Roshandel is a researcher at the Lions Eye Institute and he is funded by your Foundation.
+Dr Daniel Roshandel is a researcher at the Lions Eye Institute, and he is funded by your Foundation.
 Dr Roshandel is an overseas trained ophthalmologist who has specialised in ocular surface diseases and stem cell transplantation.
 He obtained his PhD in inherited retinal diseases from The University of Western Australia (UWA) and joined the Lions Eye Institute as a postdoctoral research fellow to continue his research on advanced cell therapies for end-stage ocular surface diseases and pursue his career as a clinician-scientist.

 Recycled Spectacles